Top 10 GRE Facts and Myths

 - Myth: Students hacked the tricks of the old test, so they had to revise it.

-Fact: There are no tricks and hacks; the new version was launched because ETS identified the need for better design and improved test taking experience.
+Fact: There are no tricks and hacks; the new version was launched because ETS identified the need for better design and improved test-taking experience.

 There is no hidden motive behind the revision.
-The revision introduced a new scoring scale, addition of an online calculator, elimination of certain types of questions (such as analogies and antonyms), and a section-by-section adjustment instead of the question-by-question adjustment of the old format.
+The revision introduced a new scoring scale, an addition of an online calculator, elimination of certain types of questions (such as analogies and antonyms), and a section-by-section adjustment instead of the question-by-question adjustment of the old format.